oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : REQUIRED A unique identifier for the subject as defined by the `aud` trust domain.
 Unlike OpenID Connect, the `sub` claim is NOT associated with the `iss` claim.

 `purp`:
-: REQUIRED A  defining the purpose or intent of this transaction.
+: REQUIRED A String defining the purpose or intent of this transaction.

 `azd`:
 : OPTIONAL A JSON object that conatains values that remain immutable throughout the call chain.